The purpose of this article is to outline the Medicaid Documentation Request and Upload Process.

 Requests for Outstanding Prescriptions:

 Periodically you may receive a request for "missing" prescriptions.
-The Missing Scripts Report and/or the Documents Preventing Claiming Report will show you the From Date, To Date, Service, Frequency, Duration, Class Size and ESID # for the enrollment that requires a prescription.
+The Missing Scripts Report and/or the Missing Documents Preventing Claiming Report will show you the From Date, To Date, Service, Frequency, Duration, Class Size and ESID # for the enrollment that requires a prescription.
 You may want to check the child's Written Orders Tab (Lookup>Child Lookup>Written Orders Tab) to see if the prescription is missing or if it has been invalidated.
-Once an uploaded prescription is deemed invalid, the status of the prescription reverts back to "missing."
-If the prescription has been invalidated for any of the reasons stated above, you can re-upload it along with the Supplemental Information Form and your prescription can be verified for claiming.
+Once an uploaded prescription is invalidated by McGuinness, the status of the prescription reverts back to "missing."
+If the prescription has been invalidated, you will receive an email from McGuinness detailing why the prescription did not meet Medicaid requirements and a request for a replacement prescription.

 If you receive a request for an outstanding prescription, please upload it to the Portal at your earliest convenience.